gridlocdev/JS-To-Bookmarklet/README.md

 >    2. URL: Insert your Bookmarklet JavaScript code, which was outputted to the file {YourFile.js}.bookmarklet.txt
 > 5. Click "Save"

-### Brave

-> 1. Navigate to the URL [brave://bookmarks/](brave://bookmarks/)
-> 2. On the top right of Bookmarks page under the navbar, click the hamburger icon
-> 3. Select "Add new bookmark"
-> 4. Enter the following information:
->    1. Name: What you would like your bookmark title text to say
->    2. URL: Insert your Bookmarklet JavaScript code, which was outputted to the file {YourFile.js}.bookmarklet.txt
-> 5. Click "Save"

 ### Microsoft Edge

 > 1. Navigate to the URL [edge://favorites/](https://edge://favorites/)